jorwat/PlaylistGenerator/README.md

 - As a user, I would like to input a custom song with a name, artist and genre
 - As a user, I want to know how long my playlist is
 - As a user, I would like to view my playlists
-- As a user, I would like to view all th songs in my playlist
+- As a user, I would like to view all the songs in my playlist***
-- As a user, I would like to input a song and have it automatically pick a playlist based on genre
+-